 Learn what it was really like to live on the Missouri frontier by visiting Pioneer Days at the Daniel Boone Home near Defiance, Missouri.
 The historic encampment recreates life as it was before 1840.
 Children can attend a one-room school or play period games.
 Historical interpreters will show visitors how to cook on a hearth and make household items from gourds.
 Admission is $12 for adults and $6 for children.

-The Great Forest Park Balloon Race is one of the biggest events of the year.
-It all begins with the Balloon Glow on Friday night.
-Then, crowds return to Forest Park the following day for the big race.
+The Great Forest Park Balloon Race (September 14-15, 2018) is one of the biggest events of the year.
+It all begins with the Balloon Glow (where they're all lit up at night) and fireworks on Friday.
+Then, crowds return to Forest Park on Saturday for the big race and live entertainment.

-The Greater St. Louis Hispanic Festival celebrates the food, music and cultures of Latin America.
-This year, the annual event will be held at Soulard Park just south of downtown St. Louis.
-The three day festival is truly a feast for the senses.
-There are Mexican salsa bands, folk dancers and popular Hispanic food.
+The Greater St. Louis Hispanic Festival celebrates the food, music, and cultures of Latin America.
+On September 21-23, 2018, the annual event will be held at Soulard Park just south of downtown St. Louis.
+The three-day festival is truly a feast for the senses, with Mexican salsa bands, folk dancers, and popular Hispanic food.

-The best restaurants in town will be showing off their finest dishes at the Taste of St. Louis.
-The three day event features food, art, music, cooking demonstrations and more.
-The Taste of St. Louis will be held at the Chesterfield Amphitheater.
-Admission is free.
+The best restaurants in town will be showing off their finest dishes (think: Thai BBQ pork mac n'cheese) at Taste of St. Louis.
+The free three-day event features food, art, music, cooking demonstrations, and more.
+Taste of St. Louis will be held at the Chesterfield Amphitheater on September 14-16, 2018.

 Address500 S Riverside Dr, St Charles, MO 63301, USA